This drone, like a bird, can perch on a branch.

 Applications

-Numerous uses, including and monitoring, are conceivable, according to the experts.
+Numerous uses, including search and rescue and wildfire monitoring, are conceivable, according to the experts.
 The advantage is that the drones can land anywhere for a short period of time to preserve energy.
 The technology can also be utilized in conjunction with non-drone equipment.

 Let us know what you think of this latest drone technology in the comments below.